woomiz/webxr/privacy-security-explainer.md

 It is often necessary to be sure of user intent before exposing sensitive information or allowing actions with a significant effect on the user's experience.
 This intent may be communicated or observed in a number of ways.

 ### User activation
 [User activation](https://html.spec.whatwg.org/multipage/interaction.html#activation) is defined within the HTML spec as an action the user can take which can result in certain types of HTML elements becoming activated.
 For example, a button becomes activated when a user clicks it with a mouse.
-The concept of user activation, differentiates user-caused events from injected events to prevent pages from spoofing user actions.
-User activation can be checked by the UA prior to session creation as well as during a session in response to appropriate `XRInputSource` events.
+The concept of user activation differentiates user-caused events from injected events to prevent pages from spoofing user actions.
+Within a WebXR session, `XRInputSource.select`is also considered to be triggered by user activation.
+For more information, see [Input events](input-explainer.md#input-events).

 ### Implied consent
 A User Agent may use implied consent based, for example, on the install status of a web application or frequency and recency of visits.
 Given the sensitivity of XR data, caution is strongly advised when relying on implicit signals.